-After nearly a decade of starts and stalls one would think that I'd managed to pen something equal in size to Plato's Apology.
-It is only a 3,000 word essay.
-But one that shoehorns 50,000 years of human history into a thoughtful and entertaining text.
+Now, after nearly a decade of starts and stalls one would think that I'd managed to pen something equal in size to Plato's Apology.
+But it's only a 3,000-word essay–albeit one that shoehorns some 50,000 years of human history into a thoughtful and entertaining text.

-It's also kinda personal...but had to be made much less personal to make it actually work.
-Letting go of the parts in which you have an emotional investment is prolly the hardest part about writing.
-For me it is, anyway.
+And it's also kinda personal too, but had to be made much less personal to make it work; letting go of the parts in which you have an emotional investment is probably the hardest part about writing.

-When I finally find the words, I'll say something about just how...legitimizing this opportunity feels.
-Right now, all I can say is that it's an honor.
+When I finally find the words, I'll say something about just how...legitimizing the opportunity feels.
+Right now, though, all I can say is that it's an honor.

 Click to enlarge

-When I open my eyes to dream, that screenshot perfectly illustrates how I would like my life to look.
-But in the vision, I actually make a living doing what I love as a writer and artist.
-And if not everyday, most of my work/play days would look like that.
+When I open my eyes to dream, that screenshot offers a perfect example how I'd like my life to look.
+But in the vision, I actually make a good living doing what I love as both a writer and artist.
+And if not every single day, most of my work/play days would look like that.